Cydney Gillon: Early life

 Gillon attended the University of Pennsylvania where she got a degree in psychology from the University of Pennsylvania School of Arts and Sciences.
 She also competed on the track team for University of Pennsylvania from 2010 to 2014.

 Survivor

-She was a contestant on Survivor: Kaôh Rōng in 2016.
+Gillon was a contestant on Survivor: Kaôh Rōng in 2016.
 She finished in 4th place after losing a tie-breaker fire making challenge to Aubry Bracco and lasted a total of 37 days in the game.

+Beast Games

+Gillon was a contestant on Beast Games season 2.
+She wore the number 129 on her blue jumpsuit.
+Competing on the strong team, she finished 41st and was eliminated on the obstacle course section of Episode 3.